The better the question

 A Fortune 500 property and casualty insurer sought to automate and optimize critical claims processes and refocus key talent on higher-value activities.
 They were exploring the value of robotic process automation (RPA) to drive operational improvement, particularly in auto and commercial lines.

-The EY team was engaged for our claims automation experience, which has helped clients achieve better performance through accuracy, consistency
+The EY team was engaged for our claims automation experience, which has helped clients achieve better performance through accuracy, consistency and flexibility.
+This included setting up their structure, governance and process automation to achieve the same results.
+We thought a virtual workforce leveraging robotics could help achieve their objective to increase speed, scale and security.

 The better the answer